gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 #### 2.5.1.
 Context

 On all queries with base subtypes quote, finish, and chapter reference, the QM must count a quizzer immediately incorrect if they should fall out of context when responding.
-A quizzer is out of context when the quizzer says any **2-word or longer** globally unique phrase from the material where **at least 1 word** of the phrase is outside the context of the query.
+A quizzer is out of context when the quizzer says any **2-word or longer** globally unique phrase from the material content of the translation on the quizzer’s registration where **at least 1 word** of the phrase is outside the context of the query.

 - Context for a quote and a finish query is the verse from which the query originates.
 - Context for a chapter reference query is the verse from which the query originates plus up to 5 verses prior and following in chapter.